stergiotis/boxer/public/fffi/FFFI.md

     - Explicitly (last result type is an interface containing `error`): Return values are left untouched.
 * Reserved Names in go:
     - Variable `_err_` is used for implicitly handled errors.
+    - Variable `_f` is used for the fffi runtime handle.
     - Receiver name `foreignptr` is used to detect foreign pointers/instances to enable object-oriented interfaces.
 * Reserved Names in C++:
     - Goto label `skipAfterError` is reserved.